-Grease and line the bottom of a spring form cake tin with parchment paper.
+- Grease and line the bottom of an 8 inch spring form cake tin with parchment paper.

-Heat the olive oil in a frying pan on a medium heat and cook the grated zucchini for 10-12 minutes, stirring occasionally until it is slightly golden.
+- Heat the olive oil in a frying pan on a medium heat and cook the grated zucchini and spring onions for 10-12 minutes, stirring occasionally until it is slightly golden.

 - Whisk the egg whites until they form stiff peaks.

 - In another bowl, add the zucchini, Feta cheese, Parmesan cheese, egg yolks and seasonings.
 Mix thoroughly.

 - Add the coconut flour and baking powder and mix until combined.

 - Gently fold in the whisked egg whites.